dufferzafar/dufferzafar.github.com/_posts/2017-07-18-access-control-issue-iitd-portal.md

 ---

 <i>
-I initiall wrote this post, published it publicly on the blog, and later removed it when Shivam & Aditya both felt that someone from IIT might see it and penalize me.
-I now feel that we were overestimating the danger and no one really cares.
+I initially wrote this post, published it publicly on the blog, and later removed it when Shivam & Aditya both felt that someone from IIT might see it and penalize me.
+I now feel that we might be overestimating the danger and no one really cares.
 </i>

 This is a post on how I wrote a script that downloaded details of everyone who is in my MTech Batch.